 - Discharge tends to be thick rather than watery.

 - There may be mild photophobia.
-Significant photophobia suggests severe adenoviral conjunctivitis or corneal involvement.
+Significant photophobia suggests severe adenoviral conjunctivitis or corneal inflammation.

-- Ask about contact lens wear: establish whether this could be (or lead to) a problem of the (vulnerable) cornea.
+- Ask about contact lens wear: establish whether this could affect the cornea.

 - Use of over-the-counter medication: consider whether this could be a reaction to previously administered drops or ointment.

-- Social aspect: establish whether anybody else has had it (family, school, work).
-Determine whether there are concerns about working during the course of the illness.
+- Contact history: establish whether anybody else has had it (family, school, work).

-- Eyes may be difficult to open in the morning, glued together by discharge.
+- Eyes may be difficult to open in the morning, with lids glued together by discharge.

-- Bacterial conjunctivitis is usually bilateral (but often sequential).
+- Bacterial conjunctivitis is usually bilateral (though often sequential).

-- Check visual acuity - this should be normal, other than the mild and temporary blur secondary to the discharge which can be blinked or wiped away.
+- Visual acuity should be normal, other than the mild and temporary blur secondary to the discharge.

 Types of bacterial conjunctivitis